The Monterey Jazz Festival is the longest continuously-running jazz festival in the world.

 The estimated economic impact of Festival attendees is approximately $30-40 million dollars on the region, and $20 million directly into the local economy according to a study by Monterey Institute of International Studies in 2005.
 The Monterey Jazz Festival is funded by ticket sales, corporate sponsors, and local, regional, state and national grants.

-In 2013, the Monterey Jazz Festival on Tour 55th Anniversary Celebration, featuring vocalist Dee Dee Bridgewater, bassist and musical director Christian McBride, pianist Benny Green, drummer Lewis Nash, saxophonist Chris Potter, and trumpeter Ambrose Akinmusire, performed 45 dates, making stops in 40 cities in 23 states across the US, Canada, and Washington D.C. from January 10 – February 3, and March 20 – April 30, playing for 35,000 fans.
+In 2013, the Monterey Jazz Festival on Tour 55th Anniversary Celebration, featuring vocalist Dee Dee Bridgewater, bassist and musical director Christian McBride, pianist Benny Green, drummer Lewis Nash, saxophonist Chris Potter, and trumpeter Ambrose Akinmusire, made appearances in 40 cities across North America, playing for 35,000 fans.

 As an internationally-recognized leader in artistic live presentation, the JazzTimes Readers Poll has named the Monterey Jazz Festival “World’s Best Festival” in 2006, 2007, 2008, and 2013.